No Fee Unless You Win

 Applying for workers’ compensation benefits for a mental health disability is the same as for any other work-related injury or illness.
 In addition to notifying your employer within the allowed period that you are suffering from a work-related mental condition; you must be diagnosed with the condition by a qualified physician.
 Additionally, the doctor must determine that the condition developed in the course of, or due to, an employee’s occupation.

 An experienced workers’ compensation lawyer can help determine whether a causal link to your employment can support your claim.
 They can also provide you advice on how to proceed with the case.
-Contact Walton Telken Injury Attorneys and schedule your free case evaluation today.
+Contact Walton Telken Bragee Injury Attorneys and schedule your free case evaluation today.